Financial-Times/ft-origami/docs/syntax/design-guidelines.md

 ## 2. Add or select the `designguidelines.md` file
 The next step is to add or update the design guidelines file.
-In the main view of the component, you will see a list of files, if the file does not already exist, select the “Create new file” option at the top-right of the file list and name the file `designguidelines.md`.
+In the main view of the component you will see a list of files.
+If the file does not already exist, select the “Create new file” option at the top-right of the file list and name the file `designguidelines.md`.

 ![Create a new file on GitHub](/img/design-guidelines/create-new-file.png)

-This will take you into an edit mode for the file, where you can start writing the guidelines using [Mastering Markdown · GitHub Guides](https://guides.GitHub.com/features/mastering-markdown/).
+This will take you into an edit mode for the file, where you can start writing the guidelines using [Markdown](https://guides.GitHub.com/features/mastering-markdown/).

 Alternatively, if the `designguidelines.md` file is already in the list of files, you can select the file to view the guidelines that have already been added.
-To edit the guidelines, select the “edit” option from the line above the file:
+To edit the guidelines select the “edit” option from the line above the file:

 ![Edit file on GitHub](/img/design-guidelines/edit-file.png)

 Once you have the file open or in edit mode, you’re ready to add the new guidelines.
-To format the guidelines, you’ll be using Markdown.
+To format the guidelines you’ll be using Markdown.
 A good guide to the Markdown syntax is found here: [Mastering Markdown · GitHub Guides](https://guides.GitHub.com/features/mastering-markdown/).
 You can also preview the text you’re adding at any time using the preview tab in the top-left of the editor window.

 ![Preview file changes on GitHub](/img/design-guidelines/preview-changes.png)